floodgateacademy/access-curriculum/README.md

 * Week 6: Scaling storage with EBS, LVM, S3
 * Week 7: Scaling compute with ELB, haproxy
 * Week 8: Automate as much as possible

+## Week 1: Compute node overview

+### Day 1.1:

+  * Explore OS X on their workstations
+  * Explore iOS/Android on their phones, tablets, media centers

+### Day 1.2:

+  * Explore Ubuntu in VirtualBox vagrants with a web server

+### Day 2.3:

+  * Explore networking with OS X workstations and Ubuntu web servers

+### Day 2.4:

+  * Set up more Ubuntu web servers on partner's workstations